 Omalizumab is indicated for patients with severe, allergic asthma who have elevated IgE levels.
 Omalizumab may decrease asthma exacerbations, corticosteroid requirements, and symptoms.
 Dosing is determined by a dosing chart based on the patient’s weight and IgE levels.
 The drug is administered subcutaneously every 2 to 4 weeks.

-Mepolizumab reduces exacerbation frequency, decreases asthma symptoms, and reduces the need for systemic corticosteroid therapy in patients with asthma who are dependent on chronic systemic corticosteroid therapy.
-Based on data from clinical trials, efficacy occurs with blood absolute eosinophil counts > 150/microL (0.15 × 109/L); however, for patients on chronic systemic corticosteroid therapy, the threshold for efficacy is unclear.
+Mepolizumab reduces exacerbation frequency, decreases asthma symptoms, and reduces the need for systemic corticosteroid therapy in patients with asthma who depend on chronic systemic corticosteroid therapy.
+Based on data from clinical trials, efficacy occurs with blood absolute eosinophil counts > 150/microL (0.15 × 109/L).
+In patients requiring chronic systemic corticosteroid therapy, the threshold for efficacy is unclear due to the suppressive effects of corticosteroids on blood eosinphil counts , yet mepolizumab has been shown to reduce or eliminate the need for systemic corticosteroid therapy.
 Mepolizumab is administered subcutaneously 100 mg every 4 weeks.

 Reslizumab also appears to reduce frequency of exacerbations and decrease asthma symptoms.
 In clinical trials, patients had blood absolute eosinophil counts of about 400/microL (0.4 × 109/L).
 In patients treated with chronic systemic corticosteroids, the eosinophil count threshold for efficacy is unclear.
 Reslizumab is administered 3 mg/kg IV over 20 to 50 minutes every 4 weeks.

 Dupilumab is a monoclonal antibody that blocks the IL-4R-alpha subunit, thereby simultaneously inhibiting IL-4 and IL-13 signaling.
 It is indicated for add-on maintenance treatment of patients with moderate-to-severe asthma aged 12 years or older with an eosinophilic phenotype or with oral corticosteroid–dependent asthma.
 The recommended dose is an initial dose of 400 mg subcutaneously followed by 200 mg every other week, or an initial dose of 600 mg subcutaneously followed by 300 mg every other week.
-The higher dosage is recommended for patients requiring concomitant oral corticosteroids or with co-morbid moderate-to-severe atopic dermatitis Atopic Dermatitis (Eczema) Atopic dermatitis is a chronic relapsing inflammatory skin disorder with a complex pathogenesis involving genetic susceptibility, immunologic and epidermal barrier dysfunction, and environmental... read more .
+The higher dosage is recommended for patients requiring concomitant oral corticosteroids for whom dose reductions and cessation of systemic corticosteroids is a goal.

 Pearls & Pitfalls